How bad is this for Toyota?

 What does Toyota do for damage control?

-Toyota needs to do more than put an apology in the newspaper, http://www.youtube.com/user/ToyotaUSA, and on television.
-They also need to find a way to reward their old customers that stick with them and even possibly give incentives to new customers on a short-term basis.
+Toyota needs to do more than put an apology in the newspaper and on television.
+They also need to find a way to reward the old customers that stick with them and even possibly give incentives to new customers on a short-term basis.

 This is not the first time a product has been taken off the market.
 Ford Firestone had problems with their tires.
 In 2009 Ford made a $2.7 billion profit and is gaining in marketshare.

-Back in 1982 Tylenol had a cyanide problem in their product.
+Back in 1982 Tylenol had a cyanide problem in its product.
 They were told they should discontinue the product, or name it something else.
 They said no, that the product was good.
-Today Tylenol owns 35% of their market.
+Today Tylenol owns 35% of its market.

 Toyota needs to do act swiftly.
 Toyota car dealers are talking about staying open 24/7, even driving to the people’s homes if necessary.
 These are all good things.